LightningCreations/lclib/doc/io/IOWrapper.md

 ```
 Gets the underlying file or a null pointer if control of the underlying file has been moved.

+This pointer can only be passed to observer methods and (until 1.3) `clearerror`.

+(Until 1.3): If this FileInputStream was constructed with the FILE* constructor, then calls to getUnderlying() return the same Pointer as was passed.

 ##### Deprecated #####
 The method has no usage out side of testing if the file has been moved.
 Calling `ferror`/`feof` on the handle is unnecessary (as InputStream's have there own method of checking errors).
 Prior to Version 1.3, the only operations that could be performed on returned handles were observer methods, or `clearerror`.
 As of Version 1.3, clearing the error through this handle is undefined behavior.
 All observers may be called on this method however.